 Thanks to a generous grant from the Nick Vuono Charity Fund, the Olean Center will continue providing music therapy in collaboration with Hands in Harmony for local participants in our Children's Service Program!
 Because of Covid-19 the therapy is right now virtual--giving children the opportunity to benefit from the safety of their homes.

-Fatima Abbott, Clinical Supervisor, LICSW, who has worked with children for over 25 years found music therapy extraordinarily helpful for children.
+Fatima Abbott, Clinical Supervisor, LICSW, who has worked with children for over 25 years found therapy extraordinarily helpful for children.
 She describes the benefits like this:

 "Through the years I have seen how music has helped children in a variety of capacities.
-For example, For example, through the use of repetitive sounds in songs, I have seen children more harder on their communication objectives.
+For example, through the use of repetitive sounds in songs, I have seen children more engaged and working harder on their communication objectives.
 With children who struggle with memory, I have seen how